Category Archives: bona fide marriage

 USCIS Charges Beneficiary with INA 204(c)/Marriage Fraud Bar in Form I-129F Petition

-Section 204(c) of the Immigration & Nationality Act prohibits USCIS from approving a visa petition (e.g. Form I-129F or I-130) if the beneficiary attempted or conspired to enter a marriage for the purpose of evading U.S. immigration laws.
+Section 204(c) of the Immigration & Nationality Act prohibits USCIS from approving a visa petition (e.g. Form I-129F or I-130) if the beneficiary entered or conspired to enter a marriage for the purpose of evading U.S. immigration laws.
 If there is substantial and probative evidence of such an attempt or conspiracy in the beneficiary’s file – regardless of whether the benefit was received – USCIS will deny the petition under 204(c).

-In its Notice of Intent to Deny our client’s Form I-129F petition, USCIS claimed it was apparent the beneficiary entered a prior sham marriage to a Form I-485 green card applicant for the sole purpose of circumventing immigration laws.
-USCIS determined that, as such, it was prohibited from approving the petition under 204(c).
+In its Notice of Intent to Deny the Form I-129F petition, USCIS claimed it was apparent the beneficiary entered a prior sham marriage to a Form I-485 green card applicant for the sole purpose of circumventing U.S. immigration laws.
+It determined that it was prohibited from approving the petition under 204(c).

 The NOID marked the first opportunity to respond to the allegations of a prior sham marriage.
 In its earlier Request for Evidence (RFE), USCIS had asked only for proof of a real relationship and engagement between the couple.
 There was no mention of the 204(c) bar.
 The petitioner responded to the RFE on her own and then USCIS took several months to issue the NOID on section 204(c) grounds.